-- The 30-year CLRD mortality rate for ENC is increasing substantially at an annual rate of 5.5%.
-However, the 10-year trend for ENC appears to be decreasing, but the trend is not reliable.
-In 2008, the ENC rate was 1% less than RNC, decreasing below RNC for the first time. - The 10-year CLRD age-adjusted rate for ENC is decreasing and converging with the US rate, remaining lower than RNC and NC.
-The ENC rate in 2008 was 8% less than RNC, whereas in 1999 the ENC rate was 9% greater than RNC. - Fitted rates for non-White male, White male, and White female mortality have decreased over 10 years by 28%, 26%, and 6%, respectively, and are converging.
-Non-White males have the greatest rates of decrease.
-The 10-year trend for non-White females is unreliable. - The 10-year White mortality rate trend is higher than the non-White trend, but the white trend is decreasing at a greater rate, although convergence is not suggested in the near future.
-The non-White rate remains 41% less than the White rate in 2008. - The trend for racial disparity is not reliable.
+- The 30-year CLRD mortality rate for ENC is increasing.
+However, the 10-year trend for ENC appears to be decreasing in a moderately reliable trend.
+In 2009, the ENC rate was 3% less than RNC. - The 10-year CLRD age-adjusted rate for ENC is decreasing and converging with the US rate, remaining lower than RNC and NC.
+The ENC rate in 2009 was 11% less than RNC, whereas in 1999 the ENC rate was 10% greater than RNC. - Fitted rates for White males have the greatest rates of decrease.
+The 10-year trend for non-White females is unreliable. - The 10-year White mortality rate trend is higher than the non-White trend, although both are decreasing evenly.
+The non-White rate remains 41% less than the White rate in 2009. - The trend for racial disparity is not reliable.